Reversible Poisson-Kirchhoff Systems

 \section{Statistical properties of the tessellation}

-In this last section, we look a basic geometric properties of the system of lines generated by a PKS.
-We restrict here our study to the case where the measures $\nu_V$ and $\nu_H$ are absolutely continuous with respect to the Lebesgue measure on $\RR$.
+In this section, we look at the basic geometric properties of the system of lines generated by a reversible PKS satisfying the assumptions of Theorem~\ref{thm:reversible} or~\ref{thm:reversible-d}.
+We focus here our attention on the case where $p_0=0$.
+Indeed, if $p_0 \neq 0$, the number of faces could be sub-quadratic according to the length $a$ of a square $[0,a] \times [0,a]$ as it is the case for the Hammersley broken line process (presented in the Introduction) where the number of faces is linear in $a$.